331F22/resources/setup.md

 ls -a
 ```

-1. In the client directory, copy the .env.sample file to .env
+1. In the client directory, copy the .env.sample file to .env or in any way copy
+the .env.sample file to .env.
 ```
 cp .env.sample .env
 ```